Fundraising Advisory Team

 Kells Academy attracts clients from Europe, Asia, the Middle East, and South America while continuing to cater to local students in a rich, diverse and flexible learning environment.

 Irene Woods has been appointed Advisor to the Montreal Irish Monument Park Foundation’s fundraising committee, which is mandated to help secure project funding.
-She serves as board director of two organizations: the Canadian Irish Studies Foundation and PLEDJ, a Montreal-based organization that helps foster leadership skills in marginalized communities in the Middle East.
+She recently served as board director of two organizations: the Canadian Irish Studies Foundation and PLEDJ, a Montreal-based organization that helps foster leadership skills in marginalized communities in the Middle East.

 Kells Academy: www.kells.ca